adit-g/Willow/README.md

 6. run "python3 test_willow_full.py" and see what willow can do!

-Note: willow has only been tested on MacOS and a raspberry pi 3B+ running Raspbian Bullseye, any other platform may or may not support willow
+Note: willow has only been tested on MacOS and a raspberry pi 3B+ running Raspbian Bullseye, any other platform or device may or may not support willow